T20X/notes/C++Expressions.md

 int i = S().a; //S() is used as rvalue expression, we don't say that S() is rvalue for S().a to work, S() would need to have a base offset and that means it has to be stored somewhere

+**If a function argument binds to an rvalue reference parameter, the implementation may assume that this parameter is a unique reference to this argument**

 ## lvalue-to-rvalue conversion
 - value indicated by lvalue is really rvalue result!
 - in the context where rvalue is expected and lvalue given, than lvalue to rvalue conversion takes place